omayevskiy/coding-challenge/README.md

 Context
 ------------

-My team is asked to build a microservice that will calculate real-time statistics of item sales on a marketplace platform.
+A team is asked to build a microservice that will calculate real-time statistics of item sales on a marketplace platform.
 This microservice will feed data to a dashboard installed in a business team’s room.
 The microservice shall have a REST interface with two endpoints.
 The first endpoint will be